Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 The Little Feathers Program cannot deny parent’s information regarding their child or deny them from picking their child up, unless there is court documentation on file stating one or both parents are not allowed to pick up the child or receive information regarding the child or children.

-For the purpose of this Disruptive and Aggressive Behavior Plan Policy, aggressive, and disruptive behavior is, but not limited to: hitting, pushing, biting, throwing of classroom objects, pinching, spitting, or any behavior that is continually a disruption to the other children and interferes with instructional time.
+For the purpose of this Disruptive and Aggressive Behavior Plan Policy, aggressive and disruptive behavior includes but is not limited to hitting, pushing, biting, throwing classroom objects, pinching, spitting, or any behavior that continually disrupts the other children and interferes with instructional time.

-1. Teacher and teacher’s assistance will document each event.
-This documentation will include the following information: time of event, which child or children were involved in the incident, what occurred during the incident, how the teachers handled the situation.
+1. The teacher and teacher’s assistant will document each event.
+This documentation will include the following information: time of event, which child or children were involved in the incident, what occurred during the incident, and how the teachers handled the situation.
+If the first incident is severe, then step two will occur immediately; if there are two to three consecutive incidents, the student will get sent home from school.

-2. A parent teacher conference will be arranged with the teacher or teachers involved, the program coordinator, and the parent or guardian of the child who is initiating the disruptive, or aggressive behavior.
-During this parent teacher conference, a Behavior Plan will be established and include the following: both the teacher’s and the parents or guardian of the child will discuss the different forms of discipline that occur in the child’s day, between the classroom environment and home environment.
-Teacher’s and parents can decide what the best plan or strategy will be to break the child of the aggressive and or disruptive behavior.
+2. A parent-teacher conference will be arranged with the teacher and the parent or guardian of the child who is initiating the disruptive or aggressive behavior.
+During this parent-teacher conference, a Behavior Plan will be established and include the following: both the teacher and the parents or guardian of the child will discuss the different forms of discipline that occur in the child’s day, between the classroom environment and home environment.
+Teachers and parents can decide the best plan or strategy to break the child from aggressive or disruptive behavior.

-If once the plan is in effect and the child improves then both teachers and parents will continue using the selected strategy or strategies.
-If the child continues to repeat the same behaviors and does not show any improvement, there will be another parent teacher conference held to discuss what has been effective in the current Behavior Plan and what has not been so effective.
+Once the plan is in effect and the child improves, both teachers and parents will continue using the selected strategy or strategies.
+If the child continues to repeat the same behaviors and does not show any improvement, another parent-teacher conference will be held to discuss what has been effective in the current behavior plan and what has not been so effective.
 A revised plan will be put into effect.

-4. The final course of action will be removal of the child from the Little Feathers Program for the safety of the child, other children in the program and the staff.
+4. The final course of action will be to remove the child from the Little Feathers Program for the safety of the child, other children in the program, and the staff.

 The Little Feathers Preschool Staff are legally mandated child abuse reporters.
 This is required by California State Law.